apsteinberg/ncbiftp/README.md

 # ncbiftp
-Some useful packages to read data from NCBI ftp.
+Some useful libraries for reading data from NCBI ftp.